abhi04112000/Laptop_Predictor/README.md

 6. Make predictions: Use the loaded model to make predictions based on the user's input.
 7. Display results: Display the predicted laptop price on the Streamlit app.

-**Step 6: Deployment**
-1. Hosting platform: Choose a hosting platform to deploy your Streamlit app.
-Heroku, Streamlit Sharing, or AWS are popular options.
-2. Prepare files: Create the necessary files like `requirements.txt` listing the required libraries and `Procfile` (for Heroku) specifying the app command.
-3. Deploy: Follow the platform-specific deployment instructions to deploy your Streamlit app.

-Remember to keep your project organized with clear documentation and comments, and consider adding visualization features to your Streamlit app to make it more user-friendly and engaging.
-Good luck with your project!